On this page:

 The Department of Public Safety provides numerous services to the community.
 These services include community policing, crime prevention programs, response to medical and other emergencies, courtesy vehicle jump-starts, nightly residence hall security, proactive patrols of campus buildings and grounds, security escorts, special event coverage, National Bike Registry, Operation ID, investigations, lost and found, and Civil War Era weapons storage.
 (For the purposes of storage, a Civil War Era firearm is described as follows: any original or reproduction smoothbore or rifled barreled rifle or handgun model year 1863 or older that is fired by way of flint and pan or percussion cap or any model year 1863 or older rifle that holds and fires one brass encased bullet at a time.)

 The common rooms of over 25 residence halls are equipped with College-provided large screen, internet connected smart-TVs.
 Each has the ability to view free internet program streams or connect to your service provider using your personal viewing account.
 Programming channels delivered by satellite are available in some campus viewing areas (e.g. College Union Building).
-Student owned streaming devices and smart television flat screens are welcome in the residence halls and must be connected to the wired network.
+Student-owned streaming devices and smart television flat screens are welcome in the residence halls and must be connected to the wired network.
 No wirelessly connected TVs are permitted.
+Please make sure that the television that you bring to campus has an Ethernet jack in the television for this reason.
 Students must register these devices and they must be secure and compatible with the campus network.
-Students can also watch or display content from their laptop by connecting it to a College or personally owned smart-TV using an HDMI cable.
+Students can also watch or display content from their laptop by connecting it to a College or personally-owned smart-TV using an HDMI cable.

 The College Post Office, located in the College Union Building, provides postal services as a contract substation of the Gettysburg branch of the U.S. Post Office.
 Students receive mail Monday through Saturday.
 Deliveries from UPS and FedEx are also received by the post office.
 Notices are emailed to students’ Gettysburg e-mail account when mail is being held for a student to pick up.
 Mail is only delivered to campus mailboxes, not individual residence halls.